ukushu/Ifrit/README.md

 ## Example Project

 Ifrit repository have no example project.

-Use instructions above instead.
+Use instructions above.
 They are clear enough.
-But also as example project you can use project from original [Fuse-Swift repository](https://github.com/krisk/fuse-swift)

 ## Installation